lirtsman/devhelper-cli/README.md

   - Automatically updates the Homebrew formula
   - Updates the CHANGELOG.md with commit details

-- **Homebrew Update Workflow**: Automatically updates the Homebrew formula when a new release is published

 ### Contributing

 We welcome contributions to the DevHelper CLI!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information on how to contribute to the project, including: